diogro/expressionVariance-manuscript/main.md

 # Supporting information

-S1 - **Metadata file describing the data used in the study as well as some intermediate processing information.**
+1. SI table - Metadata file describing the data used in the study as well as some intermediate processing information.

-S1 - Table

-S1 - Column Descriptions
+1. SI table - Gene expression mean and variance ranks.

-S2 - **Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance**
+1. SI table - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.

-S2 - Table

-S2 - Column Descriptions
+1. SI figure 1 - Those funky heatplots

 # References